 The identification of people by their voices is a common practice in everyday life.
 We identify persons by listening to their voices, over a phone line, radio, among other devices.
 If the person is familiar to us, we can identify her/him by the tone of the voice, the style of speaking, and so on.
-If we do not know her/him, we can still infer some characteristics like gender, age, emotional state and language, among others.
+If we do not know her/him, we can still infer some characteristics like gender, age, emotional state and language among others.

-Speech is produced by the vibration of the vocal folds modified by the resonance of the vocal tract [17, 38, 21, 5].
-It expresses many levels of information, including semantic, linguistic, articulatory and acoustic one [5].
-The aim of speaker recognition systems is to extract, characterize and recognize this information from the speech signal [37].
-Speaker recognition is a performance biometric, which means that the person has to perform a task to be recognized: give a sample of his/her voice.
+Speech is produced by the vibration of the vocal folds modified by the resonance of the vocal tract [17, 37, 21, 5].
+It expresses many levels of information, including semantic, linguistic, articulatory and acoustic [5].
+The aim of speaker recognition systems is to extract, characterize and recognize this information from the speech signal [36].
+Speaker recognition is a performance biometric, which means that the person has to perform a task to be recognized.